 Pregnant workers entitled to a safe job or safe job leave

-All pregnant employees, including casuals, are entitled to be moved to a safe job if it isn’t safe for them to do their usual job because of pregnancy.
+The Fair Work Act entitles all pregnant employees, including casuals, to move to a safe job if it isn’t safe for them to do their usual job because of pregnancy.

 This includes workers who aren’t eligible for unpaid parental leave.